-- Excavating accidents that result in the rupture, nicking or puncturing of a pipeline - Excess accumulation of snow and ice on meters, gas pipes, and gas appliance exhaust and combustion air vents.
-Exercise care when removing snow and ice - Natural disasters such as floods, tornadoes or earthquakes - Hanging items on meters, such as garden hoses, or attaching a dog chain or leash
+- Excavating, such as using a backhoe or hand digging a line, that result in the rupture, nicking or puncturing of a pipeline.
+Never add or remove soil over a pipeline when not excavating. - Excess accumulation of snow and ice on meters, gas pipes, and gas appliance exhaust and combustion air vents.
+Exercise care when removing snow and ice. - Natural disasters such as floods, tornadoes or earthquakes. - Hanging items on meters, such as garden hoses, or attaching a dog chain or leash.
+Do not remove or detach meters from the wall.